psychemedia/finn-resources/src/mongan.md

 CM.
 The Conception of Mongan . `[Nutt and Meyer, The Voyage of Bran, Vol. I, p.
 44 ff.]`

 ' Fiachna Lurga, the father of Mongan, was sole king of the province.
 He had a friend in Scotland, to wit, Aedan, the son of Gabr&n.
 A message went from him to Aedan.
 A message went from Aedan to him that he would come to his aid.
 He was in warfare against the Saxons.
 A terrible warrior was brought by them for the death of Aedan in the battle.
 Then Fiachna went across.
 He left his queen at home.
 While the hosts were fighting in Scotland, a noble-looking man went to his wife in his stronghold in Rathmore of Moylinny.
 At the time he went there were not many in the stronghold.
 He asked the woman to arrange a place of meeting.
 The woman said there were not in the world possessions or treasures, for which she would do anything to disgrace her husband's honour.
 He asked her whether she would do it to save her husband's life.
 She said that if she were to see him in danger and difficulty, she would help him with all that lay in her might.
-He said she should do it then, " for thy husband is in great danger.
+He said she should do it then, for thy husband is in great danger.
 A terrible man has been brought against him on (against) whom they cannot [prevail], and he will die by his hand.
 If we, I and thou, make love, thou wilt bear a son thereof.
-That son will be famous ; he will be Mongin.
+That son will be famous; he will be Mongin.
 I shall go to the battle which will be fought tomorrow at the third hour, so that I shall save him, and I shall vanquish the warrior before the eyes of the men of Scotland.
 And I shall tell thy husband our adventures, and that it is thou that hast sent me to his help.”

 It was done thus.
 When army was drawn up against army, the hosts saw something—a noble-looking man before the army of Aedin and Fiachna.
 He went towards Fiachna in particular, and told him the conversation with his wife the day before, and that he had promised to come to his help at that hour.
 Thereupon he went before the army towards the other, and vanquished the soldier.
 And the battle was routed before Aedin and Fiachna.

 And Fiachna returned to his country.
 And the woman was pregnant and bore a son, even Mongin son of Fiachna.
 And he thanked his wife for what she had done for him, and she confessed all her adventures.
 So that this Mongan is a son of Manannan mac Lir, though he is called Mongin son of Fiachna.
-For when he went from her in the morning he left a quatrain with Mongin's mother, saying :
+For when he went from her in the morning he left a quatrain with Mongin's mother, saying:
-" I go home,
+"I go home,
-The pale pure morning draws near :
+The pale pure morning draws near:
 Moninnin son of Ler
 Is the name of him who came to thee.” '